Deep Venous Insufficiency

 Introduction

 Deep Venous Insufficiency (DVI) is a chronic disease that can result in significant morbidity.
-It is commonly caused by either deep vein thrombosis (DVT) or valvular insufficiency, and together with varicose veins (in the superficial venous system) it is part of chronic venous insufficiency.
+It is commonly caused either by deep vein thrombosis (DVT) or valvular insufficiency, and together with varicose veins (in the superficial venous system) it is part of chronic venous insufficiency.

 Deep Venous Insufficiency occurs as a result of a failure of the venous system, characterised by valvular reflux, venous hypertension and obstruction*.

-Prevalence of DVI is poorly reported, with estimates ranging from 10-15%, and is more common in women.
+Prevalence of DVI is around 10-15% and is more common in women.
+Causes can be divided into:

 • Primary, whereby there is an underlying defect to the vein wall or valvular component